 What Is Blue Roll?

 Blue paper roll is a common sight in many companies.
-A quick, simple solution to spills and dirt.
-The perforated sheets tear off and soak up anything you don’t want on the surface.
+These centrefeed rolls are a quick, simple solution to spills and dirt.
+While they are not highly absorbent, the perforated sheets tear off and soak up anything you don’t want on the surface.
 Once used they are then disposed of.